isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ISB-CGC DATA and USER DATA tab
 --------------------------------
-Both tabs are displayed  and can be selected by default.
+Both tabs are displayed  and can be selected.
 The corresponding panels on each tab will display data on either ISB-CGC data or user uploaded data with cohorts that you created or shared with you.

 Current Filters Panel
 ----------------------